uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 When there is no object within 50 cm in front of the ultrasonic sensor, the audio player will not play, but will continue outputting the distance information in the Serial Monitor window.

-Place your hand or another object closer to the ultrasonic sensor (less than 50 cm) and you hear music from the speaker!
+Place your hand or another object closer to the ultrasonic sensor (less than 50 cm) and you should hear music from the speaker!
 Note that the red or green LED should also activate.

-If you place your hand or other objects closer to the ultrasonic sensor (less than 20cm), then you should hear anoother music file play from the speaker.
+If you place your hand or other objects closer to the ultrasonic sensor (less than 20cm), then you should hear another music file play from the speaker.
 And, both the red and green LEDs should activate.
 Note that the volume from the speakers should increase or decrease depending on how close an object is to the sensor.

 **All done!**